Looking to plan the perfect weekend in Joshua Tree? From best hikes to where to stay, here’s everything you need to know!

 If you’re traveling with friends or family members who want their own space but still want to be close by, there’s also a smaller cabin next door available for rent – complete with an outdoor tub.

-FAQs: Weekend Itinerary to Joshua Tree
+FAQs: Weekend in Joshua Tree

 For a fun weekend getaway, plan to spend two to three days exploring Joshua Tree National Park’s hiking trails, rock formations, and stargazing opportunities.